 The TFC shall be separate from the Transmission Service Charge (“TSC”) and the NYPA Transmission Adjustment Charge (“NTAC”) determined in accordance with Section 14 of Attachment H of the ISO OATT, and any Reliability Facilities Charge (“RFC”) determined pursuant to Section 6.10 of the ISO OATT.

-In addition, NY Transco shall receive the outage charges described herein and shall not be charged O/R-t-S Congestion Rent Shortfall Charges, U/D Congestion Rent Shortfall Charges, O/R-t-S Auction Revenue Shortfall Charges or U/D Auction Revenue Shortfall Charges or be paid O/R-t-S Congestion Rent Surplus Payments, U/D Congestion Rent Surplus Payments, O/R-t-S Auction Revenue Surplus Payments or U/D Auction Revenue Surplus Payments under Section 20.2.4 and Section 20.3.6 of the ISO OATT; and NY Transco shall receive Incremental TCCs as described in Section 19.2.4 of the ISO OATT, but NY Transco shall not be a “Transmission Owner” for purposes of Section 20.2.5 or Section 20.3.7 of the ISO OATT and accordingly shall not receive an allocation of Net Congestion Rents under Section 20.2.5 of the ISO OATT or Net Auction Revenues under Section 20.3.7 of the ISO OATT.
+In addition, NY Transco shall request Incremental TCCs for each Approved NYTP as described in Section 6.13.3.2 below.
+With respect to an Approved NYTP, NY Transco shall receive the settlements described in Section 19.2.4.10 of Attachment M to the ISO OATT that are applicable to an Expansion that is not subject to Section 20.2.5 of Attachment N to the ISO OATT.
+Unless expressly provided for otherwise in Section 19.2.4.10 of Attachment M to the ISO OATT, NY Transco, as it relates to an Approved NYTP, shall not be subject to payments and charges under Section 20.2.4 and Section 20.3.6 of Attachment N to the ISO OATT.
+As it relates solely to an Approved NYTP, NY Transco shall not be a “Transmission Owner” for purposes of Section 20.2.5 or Section 20.3.7 of the ISO OATT and accordingly shall not receive an allocation of Net Congestion Rents under Section 20.2.5 of the ISO OATT or Net Auction Revenues under Section 20.3.7 of the ISO OATT.

 6.13.2 Revenue Requirement for TFC